dasmith/IsisWorld/README.md

 GitHub does not appear to interpret Markdown's ~~strikethrough~~ operator, so here's the list of changes that have been made since the last version:

+  - fixed problem of dynamically loading scenario files in panda3d packages. new distributions available!
   - specifying scale ranges for some of the common models sizes, the same way the size of the kitchen is chosen from a random range.
   - in isis_agent:pick_object_up_with, special handling for objects on surfaces and objects in containers: Items being removed from containers first have their parent checked to see if `is_open` is True.
 If it is not, then the pickup action fails.
 Objects like the toaster, have `is_open` as a hidden property, that is turned to `False` iff the toaster `is_on`.
   - creation of `IsisAttribute` with consistency checks.